GDPR - what we can do to help from an IT perspective

 How Qdos can help you to become compliant

 The first step (and one of the most important!) is to identify where the personally identifiable information that you hold is located.
 We can help by running a thorough audit on your IT network and connected devices used by staff.
 We will then create a report to show you where this information is stored as well as who has access to it.
-Using this information, we will then provide you with recommendations on how to make sure you are compliant – this could mean encrypting data as it is stored, locking down access to only those who really need it, or removing old data that you no longer need to keep.
+Using this information, we will then provide you with recommendations to help shape your data protection policies towards compliance.
+This might involve taking actions such as encrypting data as it is stored, locking down access to only those who really need it, or removing old data that you no longer need to keep.
 Once the audit is in place we can help you plan for what’s involved next to help you become compliant and avoid heavy fines.

 Whilst the process of becoming compliance is not technically difficult, it can be a time consuming exercise so it’s important to start the process sooner rather than later.
 Speak to us now to arrange an audit.